static-void/i915-nolvds/README.md

 appear as eDP, brightness controls still don't work, and for me the laptop doesn't sleep properly when the lid is closed.
 This fixes those issues.

-You may need to replace the code `20SAVHY877` from patches/i915-no-lvds.patch with your own product name (based on `dmidecode | grep -A3 '^System Information'`), although I find (with 1vyrain) it isn't necessary.
+As part of the patching process the makefile will now replace the product name in `patches/i915-no-lvds.patch` with the one found in `/sys/devices/virtual/dmi/id/board_name` (which is the same as that reported by `sudo dmidecode | grep -A3 '^System Information'`, although I find (with 1vyrain) it isn't necessary.

 Original readme text follows: